Beaches—East York (federal electoral district): Members of Parliament

 Since its creation as Beaches-Woodbine in 1988, Beaches—East York has been contested between Liberal and New Democratic candidates, with both parties nearly doubling Conservative vote totals.

 Pre-2011

 Hon.
 Maria Minna represented Beaches-East York for a record 18 straight years, as a member of Prime Minister Jean Chrétien's and Prime Minister Paul Martin’s governments, and as a member of Her Majesty’s Loyal Opposition under Liberal Leaders Stéphane Dion and Michael Ignatieff.

-2011 General Election
+2011

 In the 2011 election the riding was won by New Democratic Party candidate Matthew Kellway, beating out Liberal incumbent Maria Minna by nearly 11%.

-2015 General Election
+2015

 Nathaniel Erskine-Smith defeated Matthew Kellway in the 2015 election by 10,345 votes.
 2015 was Nathaniel Erskine-Smith’s first federal election.

-2019 General Election
+2019

 The incumbent MP Nathaniel Erskine-Smith was re-elected with 32,168 votes.
 Mae J Nam was acclaimed as the NDP candidate on May 28, 2019 and was the runner-up, receiving 12,196 votes.

-Beaches—East York has elected the following Members of Parliament:
+Beaches—East York has elected the following members of Parliament: